 I want to advocate for those who cannot speak for themselves.
 I want the world to understand just because you do not see it, doesn’t mean it’s not there.
 It is my hope EVERYONE is believed and supported through the trials and loneliness of invisible illness.
 It is my prayer a bright light can be shed on this topic so healthcare providers and loved ones can learn from my journey, as well as the countless others who have suffered from an invisible illness.”

 This story was submitted to Love What Matters by Jennifer Hall from Las Vegas, Nevada.
-You can follow her journey on Facebook.
+You can follow her journey on Facebook and Facebook Group.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: